-Transportation includes rides to doctors' offices, grocery stores, pharmacies, senior centers meals sites and other critical daily activities.
-Personal Care, Homemaking and Chore services provide assistance to seniors that are unable to perform (ADLs) Activities of Daily Living (such as eating, dressing, bathing) or (IADLs) Instrumental Activities of Daily Living (such as shopping, housework).
-Legal Assistance provides support for determining client's rights, benefits, and entitlements.
+Transportation includes rides to doctors' offices, grocery stores, pharmacies, senior centers meals sites, and other critical daily activities.
+Personal care, homemaking, and chore services provide assistance to seniors that are unable to perform (ADLs) Activities of Daily Living (such as eating, dressing, bathing) or (IADLs) Instrumental Activities of Daily Living (such as shopping, housework).
+Legal assistance provides support for determining client's rights, benefits, and entitlements.

-• The Home & Community Based Services program will maintain the same level of service in the coming year without any expected programmatic changes.
+The Home & Community Based Services program will maintain the same level of service in the coming year although many of these services are experiencing wait lists due to growth of the senior population and inflation, which has increased overall demand for senior services.